 The Java compiler and runtime use the classpath, specified by the CLASSPATH environment variable, to locate the binary files (jar files and class files) that are needed to run Derby and other Java applications.
 Before performing this activity, you need to set the classpath and compile the WwdEmbedded.java program.

-1. Copy the program files into the DERBYTUTOR directory and set the CLASSPATH environment variable, as shown in the following table.
+1. Copy the program files into the DERBYTUTOR directory and set the CLASSPATH environment variable.